 Camp Happiness is an approved Waiver Provider.
 You must contact your Support Administrator prior to camp beginning in order to add Camp Happiness as a Waiver Service (Certification area is Community Respite).

 **Please note that Waiver does not include transportation and if you choose to use our transportation, you will be invoiced $115 per week.

 There is a non-refundable $50 registration fee.
 This fee must be sent with your registration form and will be applied toward the cost of camp.

 Camp Happiness welcomes children ages 5 to 21 with cognitive and other developmental disabilities.
 Staff ratio is 1 staff for every 4 campers as appropriate.
 Click the following to see the criteria for admission.

-Our camp staff consists of teachers, college students going into education, high school seniors and individuals with & without disabilities.
+Our camp staff consists of teachers, college students studying special education or similar field, high school seniors and individuals with & without disabilities.
 Staff is trained according to standards required by the American Camp Association (ACA) and the Ohio Department of DD.
 Ratio is 1 staff for every 4 campers as appropriate.